anuj-anand/AI-Image-Generator/README.md

 # AI-Image-Generator
 A Web app which generate Images of user-defined prompt.
-OpenAI's API is used to generate Images
+OpenAI's API is used to generate Images.

 ## Functionality
 - User can see what others AI generated images